Unusual Options Activity Insight: Cassava Sciences | Benzinga

 Unusual Options Activity Insight: Cassava Sciences

-On Friday, shares of Cassava Sciences (NASDAQ:SAVA) saw unusual options activity.
-After the option alert, the stock price moved down to $90.72.
+Cassava Sciences (NASDAQ:SAVA) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $85.57 following the option alert.

 - Sentiment: BEARISH